Azure/avocado/README.md

 To solve this warning , you should copy the swaggers of old version into the current version folder.

+### INVALID_FILE_LOCATION

+Level: WARNING

+The management plane swagger JSON file does not match its folder path.
+Make sure management plane swagger located in resource-manager folder

+To solve this warning, you should make sure manager plane swagger located in resource-manager folder.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a